 5. New Age Living Quiet Blender Series

-We dropped it to the bottom of our rankings because it’s just not very durable.
-For something that has the basic job of pulverizing ice and nuts, mixing nut butter, and converting kale into a liquid, it breaks too easily.
-It’s not just one thing, either.
-You should be prepared for just about anything to break.
+We dropped it to the bottom of our rankings because it’s not very durable.
+It breaks too easily for something that has the primary job of pulverizing ice and nuts, mixing nut butter, and converting kale into a liquid.
 It also doesn’t liquefy food all that well.
-Occasionally you have to stop using it and mix the food by hand to get it working again.
+Occasionally, you have to stop using it and mix the food by hand to get it working again.

 We didn’t hate it.
-We just didn’t love it, and for the money, you can get something better.
+We just didn’t love it, and you can get something better for the money.

 Factors to Consider When Choosing the Best Quiet Blender

-No review of a handful of models is ever going to give you a complete look at an entire product line.
-We get that, and you likely prefer to get helpful tips as opposed to being told what blender to buy.
+No review of a handful of models will ever give you a complete look at an entire product line.
+We get that, and you likely prefer to get helpful tips as opposed to being told which blender to buy.
 We put together this handy little buyers’ guide so you can truly find the best quiet blender out there.

 How quiet is it?

 You’re buying a blender designed to be quiet for a reason, and that reason also means they are more expensive than traditional blenders.
 It follows that this is the primary consideration for making a selection.
 No blender is silent, but some are quieter than others.
-We ranked the Blendtec Pro 800 and the Vita-Mix Quiet One of our top choices because they are simply the quietest.
+We designated the Blendtec Pro 800 and the Vita-Mix Quiet One as our top choices because they are the quietest.
 The Jamba 58915, on the other hand, was more muffled than quiet.